Joel-Saylor/dzg/readme.md

 - worker (main algorithm that connects to a redis queue to work on jobs)
 - redis (queue and and simble db)
 - nginx (reverse proxy and static files (frontend) server)
+- cron job to delete files in the `data` folder that is older than 7 days

 ![image](https://github.com/user-attachments/assets/16c8597f-02cb-4293-96ef-6ec54a748465)